Clish254/wallzone/README.md

 #  WALLZONE
-A web application for buying and selling wallpapers that handled payments via solana pay.
+A web application for buying and selling wallpapers that handles payments via solana pay.

 ## Features